 Next on the list, we have ‘Jane Eyre’ by Charlotte Brontë, which stands out due to its intense and emotionally charged love story between Jane and Mr. Rochester.
 Their relationship, marked by secrecy, mystery, and deep passion, explores the complexities of love, independence, and personal identity.
 Brontë’s portrayal of Jane’s internal struggle between following her heart and adhering to her moral principles resonates deeply with readers, making it a timeless romance.

-The Gothic atmosphere surrounding Thornfield Hall and the dramatic twists in Jane and Rochester’s relationship adds further layers to the romance, making it a captivating love story that transcends time.
+The Gothic atmosphere surrounding Thornfield Hall and the dramatic twists in Jane and Rochester’s relationship add further layers to the romance, making it a captivating love story that transcends time.
 ‘Jane Eyre’ offers a deeply emotional and thought-provoking exploration of love, self-respect, and personal growth, making it more than just a romance—it’s a journey of empowerment and resilience that continues to resonate with readers across generations.

 “Wuthering Heights” by Emily Brontë (1847)